chasemc/IDBacApp/README.md

 2. 100 µL of solution = 50 µL ACN + 47.5 µL H2O + 2.5µL TFA + 1 mg CHCA

-**Note**: Use fresh matrix solution and be sure to store unused solid CHCA between 2-8°C
+**Note**: Use fresh matrix solution and be sure to store unused solid CHCA between 2-8°C **Note 2**: There are many MALDI matrix alternatives, we have simply had luck using CHCA which is also more common for protein profiling bacteria.

+#### Applying Samples to the MALDI Plate

 Apply bacteria directly without any prior chemical treatment.
 Smear a single bacterial colony as a thin film directly onto the plate using a sterile toothpick.

+**Note** For alternative sample preparation methods please refere to [Freiwald & Sauer](http://www.nature.com/nprot/journal/v4/n5/full/nprot.2009.37.html?foxtrotcallback=true)

 ![](/ReadMe_Images/ApplyingToMALDIPlate1.png)
 ![](/ReadMe_Images/ApplyingToMALDIPlate2.png)